cameronmcginley/course-dashboard/README.md

 ### Signing In

 As mentioned in the QR Codes section, this page contains the respective QR Code for this course.
-A user can scan this via the Course Sign-In iOS App to sign in.
+A user can scan this via their phone.
 Additionally, a user can sign in via the User ID Form to the left of the code.
 Just enter your ID and hit submit!
 This is helpful should someone not have their phone available.

 ### Attendance List